slamora/brackets-wiki/How-to-Hack-on-Brackets.md

 1. Create a new branch and use the issue number as the branch name.
 Be sure you have the latest code from the main repository before branching to make merging as easy as possible (instructions above).
 1. Fix the bug.
 1. Commit and push your changes according to the instructions above.
 1. Submit a pull request.
-Make sure the text "issue #123" (use your specific issue number) is in the pull request in order to create a link to the issue.
+Make sure the text "issue #123" (use your specific issue number) is in the pull request notes in order to create a link to the issue.

 That's it!
 You've just made Brackets even better.